Compensation – lawyer in Norway

 Menerstatning (compensation for permanent injury)

 When you have had a work accident and it is approved as an occupational injury by NAV, you may be entitled to menerstatning from both NAV and the insurance company.Menerstatning is paid when you have suffered an injury or an illness that has given you permanent injuries in the form of a medical disability.
 Menerstating is a compensation for lost life development that cannot be measured in money (non-financial losses).
 The degree of medical disability determines the amount of compensation.
-The degree of disability is determined by a doctor.
+A doctor will determine the degree of disability.

 The compensation is a percentage calculated on the National Insurance basic amount (grunnbeløp G).
 This differs from a financial loss which is calculated on the basis of actual income and expenses.
 You may be entitled to compensation even if you can work as usual and have no loss of income.
 We can help you find out whether Menerstatning may be relevant for you.